tokenika/eoside/docs/introduction_to_EOSIDE.md

 ## Testing

-Tests are Python scripts located in the directory *tests*.
-Any script can be executed in a bash terminal, for example:
+Tests are Python scripts located in the `tests` directory.
+Any test script can be executed in a bash terminal, for example:

 ```bash
 python3 tests/test1.py
 ```

-### VSCode style: testing with VSCode tasks
+### VSC style: testing with VSC tasks

 ### Testing with CMake

-In order to use CMake testing feature, test scripts have to be registered in the *CMakeLists* file, for example, two scripts named *test1* and *unittest1*:
+In order to use CMake testing feature, test scripts need to be registered in the `CMakeLists` file.

+Here is an example for scripts named `test1` and `unittest1`:

 ```cmake
 add_test( NAME tests COMMAND python3 ${CMAKE_SOURCE_DIR}/tests/test1.py )
 add_test( NAME unittest COMMAND python3 ${CMAKE_SOURCE_DIR}/tests/unittest1.py )
 ```

-However, it is possible to select a single test, typically all the tests are automatically executed one-by-one, as an overall test.
+By default all the tests are automatically executed one-by-one, as an overall test.
+However, it is possible to run a single test.

 Tests are invoked in a bash terminal: